kpchoy/Study-Guide-Notes-/miscellaneous/networking.md

 -  How do packets get transferred around the internet?
    - both MAC and IP addresses need to be known
    - within a netwrok the packet will be delivered on basis of MAC address

+- What is Address Resolution Protocol?
+  - protocal map IP address to physical machine address

+- What is the purpose of TCP?
+  - how computers send packets of data to each other